Seed Science

 pinus monophylla hybrid

 These trees can resist drought and prefer hot weather.
 The leaves are a pleasant turquoise-green colour that makes it stand out among pines.
 A significant trait of this species is its large and delicious seeds that are collected as a food in its native range.
+Pinus monophylla produces larger seeds than pinus edulis, but both are considered edible.

-The theory of hybrid vigour maintains that often crosses between two species can have favorable traits, and superior growth traits compared to either parent.
+The theory of hybrid vigour maintains that often crosses between two species can have favorable traits, and superior growth compared to either parent.
 This experiment is a long-term project to see how this hybrid of pinus monophylla x pinus edulis will perform in Canada.

 Pinus armandii seedlings